Explicit approximations of option prices via Malliavin calculus in a general stochastic volatility framework: Expansion procedure

 In this section, we detail our expansion procedure.
-The notation is similar to that in \citet{timedepheston}, however there are some differences.
-The expansion procedure can be briefly summarised by two main steps. \begin{enumerate}[label = (\arabic*), ref = \arabic*] \item First, we expand the function $P_{\text{BS}}$ up to second-order.
+The notation is similar to that in \citep{timedepheston}.
+The main idea is to approximate the function $g$ up to second-order through a number of Taylor expansions.
+The expansion procedure can be briefly summarised by two main steps: \begin{itemize} \item First, we expand the function $P_{\text{BS}}$ up to second-order.
 This step is given in \Cref{sec:expandingPBS}. \item Then, we expand the functions $\vep \mapsto V_t^{(\vep)}$ and $\vep \mapsto \left (V_t^{(\vep)}\right)^2$ up to second-order.
-This step is given in \Cref{sec:expandingvee} and \Cref{sec:expandingPQ}. \end{enumerate} We then combine both these expansions in order to obtain a second-order approximation for the put option price, which is given in \Cref{thm:largeresult}.
-However, this approximation is still in terms of expectations.
-In \Cref{thm:expprice}, we will obtain the explicit second-order approximation in terms of iterated integral operators (defined in \Cref{defn:integraloperator}), which will be convenient for our fast calibration scheme in \Cref{sec:fastcal3}. \begin{remark} Let $(t, \vep) \mapsto \xi_{t}^{(\vep)}$ be a $C([0,T] \times [0,1] ; \reals)$ function smooth in $\vep$.
+This step is given in \Cref{sec:expandingvee,sec:expandingPQ}. \end{itemize} We then combine both expansions in order to obtain a second-order approximation for the put option price, given in \Cref{thm:largeresult}.
+However, this approximation is still expressed in terms of expectations.
+In \Cref{thm:expprice}, we will obtain the explicit second-order approximation in terms of iterated integral operators, defined in \Cref{defn:integraloperator}.
+This explicit approximation will lead to a fast calibration scheme described in \Cref{sec:fastcal3}. \begin{remark} Let $(t, \vep) \mapsto \xi_{t}^{(\vep)}$ be a $C([0,T] \times [0,1] ; \reals)$ function smooth in $\vep$.
 Denote by $\xi_{i,t}^{(\vep)} := \frac{ \partial^i \xi }{ \partial \vep^i}$ its $i$-th derivative in $\vep$, and let $\xi_{i,t} := \xi_{i,t}^{(\vep)}|_{\vep = 0}$.
 Then by a second-order Taylor expansion around $\vep = 0$, we have the representation

 where $\Theta$ is the second-order error term given by Taylor's theorem.
 Specifically, for $i \geq 0$,

 \end{remark}